kastman/fitz/doc/source/tutorial_nwlabs.rst

 .. image:: _static/images/XnatProject.png

-The struct and func patterns search the "Series Description" of each image to find datasets to download.
-In the example above, the struct pattern matches the scan with a description of "mprage_3e_15 RMS" (this is the root mean square anatomical T1) and the task matches "ddt" - the Delay Discounting Task.
+The list of patterns search the "Series Description" of each image to find datasets to download; any scan series that match any of the patterns in the list will be downloaded.
+In the example above, the first pattern matches the scan with a description of "mprage_3e_15 RMS" (this is the root mean square anatomical T1) and the second pattern matches BOLD runs with "ddt" (the Delay Discounting Task) in their description.

 .. image:: _static/images/XnatPatterns.png